enclave-hq/nodes-nft/contracts/DEPLOYMENT_RESULTS.md

    - Transactions are on testnet for development/testing only
    - For production, deploy to BSC Mainnet (Chain ID: 56) using mainnet deployment scripts

-2. **Proxy Upgrade:** NFTManager uses UUPS proxy pattern - implementation can be upgraded
+2. **Diamond Pattern:** NFTManager uses Diamond Pattern (EIP-2535) - facets can be upgraded

-3. **TokenVesting:** Not deployed on testnet - not required for NFTManager functionality
+3. **Config Registry:** NFTManager serves as config source for TokenVesting
+   - TokenVesting reads eclvToken and tgeTime from NFTManager → EnclaveToken

+4. **ECLV Token Update:** Can only change ECLV token address before TGE is set

-4. **Verification:** All contracts should be verified on BSCScan for transparency
+5. **Verification:** All contracts should be verified on BSCScan for transparency

-5. **Security:** Never share private keys or commit them to git
+6. **Security:** Never share private keys or commit them to git

-6. **Testnet vs Mainnet:**
+7. **Testnet vs Mainnet:**
    - **Testnet RPC:** `https://data-seed-prebsc-1-s1.binance.org:8545`
    - **Mainnet RPC:** `https://bsc-dataseed1.binance.org/`
    - **Testnet BSCScan:** `https://testnet.bscscan.com`